biagio-nuzzo/dockerized-express-sequelize/README.md

    cd dockerized-expressjs-sequelize
    ```

+3. Set the required environment variables as mentioned above.

-3. Run the following command to set up the project:
+4. Run the following command to set up the project:

    ```bash
    ./dev_stack.sh